oracle-livelabs/partner-solutions/sample-livelabs-templates/create-labs/labs/3a-labs-misc-develop-content-features/3a-labs-misc-develop-content-features.md

   	![Example of conditional formatting.](./images/conditional-vsc1.png " ")

-  	In the freetier folder's manifest.json file screenshot below, on lines 21 and 27, you can see that we added the attribute **"type:" "freetier"** to the lab element.
+  	In the screenshot below, on freetier (now renamed to tenancy) folder's manifest.json file lines 21 and 27, you can see that we added the attribute **"type:" "freetier"** to the lab element.
 In this instance, this manifest.json is for the free tier version of the workshop.
 So, when a customer launches the workshop through the run on your tenancy button on the workshop's landing page, lab 2, and lab 3 will always display the content inside the **"freetier"** type in the above screenshot.

   	![Code is only rendered if condition is met.](./images/freetier.png " ")

-	Similarly, in the livelabs's folder manifest.json file screenshot below, on lines 12, 17, and 23, you can see the same thing except that it is **"type:" "livelabs"** for the livelabs version of the workshop.
+	Similarly, in the screenshot below, on livelabs's (now renamed to sandbox) folder manifest.json file lines 12, 17, and 23, you can see the same thing except that it is **"type:" "livelabs"** for the livelabs version of the workshop.
 So, when a customer launches the workshop through the Run on LiveLabs button on the workshop's landing page, introduction lab, labs 1, and lab 2 will always display the content inside the **"livelabs"** type in the first screenshot of this task.

   	![Freetier version type.](./images/livelabs.png " ")